prehensile/prehensile.github.io/cv/cv.md

 I've created websites, games, 3D environments, mobile and desktop apps, interactive stories, art installations, and many prototypes in both software and hardware.
 In one memorable case, I built a giant talking throne for a Christmas event in a Royal Palace.
 I've experimented with digital storytelling, natural language processing, spatial audio, machine learning and made art from edge-cases of speech recognition and computer vision.

-I put these skills to use as an R&D consultant, working across levels in the innovation stack from research and strategy to hands-on prototyping.
+I put these skills to use as an independent creative R&D consultant, helping clients understand emerging technology through research, strategy and hands-on prototyping.

 ## Professional skills